richchapler/AzureSolutionsDocumentation/docs/_wipData_TrainingCollateral_SynapseSQLDedicated.md

 );
 ```

+### Considerations
-Create Table: The process of creating tables is similar in both Synapse SQL and Azure SQL.
+* The process of creating tables is similar in both Synapse SQL and Azure SQL.
 However, Synapse SQL provides additional features such as automatic table optimization and automatic statistics collection1.
+* When creating tables, it’s important to consider naming conventions and data types.
+You can create tables using both the GUI and scripting.
+Here’s an example of creating a table using T-SQL scripting:

 ## Creating Primary Key, Indexes, etc.
 To create a primary key, you can use the PRIMARY KEY constraint in your CREATE TABLE statement.
 Here’s an example: